-IMPORTANT: Avoid editing Foglight for DB2 LUW rules in the Rule Management dashboard.
+i IMPORTANT: Avoid editing Foglight for DB2 LUW rules in the Rule Management dashboard.
 These rules may be modified during regular software updates and your edits are lost.
-Always use the Alarms view.
+Always use the alarm templates to modify rules.

 You can create user-defined rules from the Rule Management dashboard.
 If you want to modify a rule, we recommend copying the rule and creating a user-defined rule.
 Manage user-defined rules from the Rule Management dashboard; these rules are not displayed in the Alarms view of the Databases Administration dashboard.
 For help creating rules, open the online help from the Rule Management dashboard.